 The thing is, I really like eggplant.
-I don’t have an inflammatory bowel disease anymore and actually don’t seem to have any inflammation of any kind and so I was ready with open arms to bring this purple boob-like vegetable into my life.
+I don’t have an inflammatory bowel disease anymore and actually don’t seem to have any inflammation of any kind and so I was ready with open arms to bring this purple vegetable into my life.
 I did so with baba ganoush.
 Why?
-Because what better thing to do with a vegetable that looks like a wonky boob than make a food that has a fun name like 'baba ganoush'?
-And because I like dips.
+Because I like delicious dips!

 How to Serve Baba Ganoush

 Serve this delicous eggplant dip with:

 - gluten-free bread

 - sliced veggies

 - lettuce wraps